Graviola tree, also known as soursop, is found in the Amazon jungle and some of the Caribbean islands. The Annona muricata

 Graviola extract

-I have heard that some companies sell a graviola extract, but whether an extract offers benefits beyond that of regular graviola whole powder is
+I have heard that some companies sell a graviola fruit extract, but whether an extract offers benefits beyond that of regular graviola whole powder is

 not known.